A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

 \subsection{Stability of equilibria}

-The aim of this section is to investigate the local stability of the equilibria of \eqref{outbreak}.
-We do this by looking at the linearisation of \eqref{outbreak} around a given equilibrium $(\bar I_H,\ \bar I_M,\ \bar J)$ and by investigating the sign of the real parts of the eigenvalues of the relevant Jacobian.
+This section aims to investigate the local stability of the equilibria of \eqref{outbreak}.
+We do this by linearising \eqref{outbreak} around a given equilibrium $(\bar I_H,\ \bar I_M,\ \bar J)$ and analysing the sign of the real parts of the eigenvalues of the corresponding Jacobian.
 First, we show that the DFE is Locally Asymptotically Stable (LAS) when $\hat R_e h(p(0), q)<1$, while it is unstable when $\hat R_e h(p(0), q)<1$, independently of the choice of $K$ in \eqref{infindex} and \eqref{erlang}.
-Then, we consider the stability of the EE, proving that it depends on particular shape of the memory kernel.
-We consider selected choices of $K$, for which we show that the EE might either be LAS or lose its stability via Hopf, hence ensuring the possible emergence of self-sustained oscillations even in an outbreak scenario.
+Then, we consider the stability of the EE, showing that it depends on the specific form of the memory kernel.
+In particular, for selected choices of $K$, we show that the EE may either be LAS or lose its stability via Hopf, hence ensuring the possible emergence of self-sustained oscillations even in an outbreak scenario.

 Let

 so that $f'(x)= \partial_p h(p(x), q)\cdot p'(x)$.
 The linearisation of \eqref{outbreak} around an equilibrium $(\bar I_H,\ \bar I_M,\ \bar J)$ reads

 Then, for $K$ as in \eqref{erlang}, by proceeding as in \Cref{app:char}, one obtains the following characteristic equation for the eigenvalues of the Jacobian relevant to \eqref{lin:outbreak}: